State Trust Lands HCP Northern Spotted Owl Conservation Strategy

-DNR’s Trust Lands Habitat Conservation Plan (HCP) covers state forestlands managed by DNR within the range of the northern spotted owl (Strix occidentalis caurina).
-This includes 1.8 million acres of state trust lands west of the Cascade Mountains and on the eastern slopes of the Cascades.
+DNR’s State Trust Lands Habitat Conservation Plan (HCP) covers forestlands managed by DNR within the range of the northern spotted owl (Strix occidentalis caurina) in Washington.
+This area includes 1.8 million acres of state trust lands west of the Cascade Mountains and on the eastern slopes of the Cascades.
 One of the primary conservation strategies in the HCP is protecting and enhancing the habitat used by northern spotted owls, and providing areas for them to live, eat, and reproduce.

 Objectives of the Northern Spotted Owl Conservation Strategy